cloudman788/ETS2-City-Coordinate-Retriever/Capturing maps.md

 This is going to be a rough guide on how to capture maps from ETS2 and ATS.
 Please bear in mind that this is not an easy process by any means, and you're likely to encounter some issue(s).
 If you've no idea what you're doing, it may be a difficult process to follow.

 ### The basics
-First of all, you need: A map.
+First of all, you need: A map (that thing you drive on in ETS2 or ATS).
+You can use any map mod you like, as long as they work in ETS2 or ATS.
 Besides that, you will need ETS2 or ATS and a few tools..
 (These are Windows-only, sorry).

 ### The capturing
 Open up ETS2, enable the map mod and capture mod in your profile.
 Then go to the map, all the roads should be coloured magenta.
 Zoom to the zoomlevel that no city names are visible anymore, and go to the upper-left corner of the map.
 Open Funbit's capturing utility, and follow his instructions.